chenhongyu2048/LLM-inference-optimization-paper/README.md

 Making optimization for the calculating on CPU or SSD will have different methods.

 - [ ] [Efficient LLM Inference on CPUs](https://arxiv.org/abs/2311.00502): LLMs with quantization on CPUs, by Intel, accepted by NIPS'23
+- [ ] [Inference Performance Optimization for Large Language Models on CPUs](https://arxiv.org/abs/2407.07304): xFasterTransformer, LLMs inference optimization on CPUs, by Intel
+- [ ] [Distributed Inference Performance Optimization for LLMs on CPUs](https://arxiv.org/abs/2407.00029): similar work to above, by Intel

 - [ ] [Exploiting Intel Advanced Matrix Extensions (AMX) for Large Language Model Inference](https://ieeexplore.ieee.org/abstract/document/10538369): inference on CPU based on advanced hardware
 - [ ] [TURNIP: A "Nondeterministic" GPU Runtime with CPU RAM Offload](https://arxiv.org/abs/2405.16283): free to run operations such as GPU kernel calls in many different orders
 - [ ] [Improving Throughput-oriented Generative Inference with CPUs](https://dl.acm.org/doi/abs/10.1145/3609510.3609815): cooperate of CPUs and GPU, accepted by APSys'23